VELYX/bookbot/README.md

-# **Bookbot**
+# **BookBot**

-Bookbot is a program that will print out stats on your favourite books and files.
+BookBot is a program that will print out stats on your favourite books and files.

 *currently only supporting txt files*